MungoMeng/Panorama-OpticalFlow/README.md

 ### Build and Run
-Please `cd` to the directory containing all source code such as `cd /path_to_GPU`, and then you can use a C++ complier to build the program and get a executable file.
-For example, for GPU version code, the commond looks like:
+Please `cd` to the directory containing all source code, and then use a C++ complier to build the program and get a executable file.
+For example, for GPU-version code, the commond possibly looks like:
 ```
 nvcc *.cpp *.cu -o outputfile `pkg-config opencv --cflags --libs` -lglog -lgflags -std=c++11
 ```